-Websites that are created using WordPress, allow users to create accounts and use WordPress dashboard with different permissions and roles.
+Websites that are created using WordPress, allow users to create accounts and use the WordPress dashboard with different permissions and roles.
 By creating a new WordPress account, you can give your authors and administrators different roles and let users have their own profiles.

 Websites that run on the basis of user registration need to allow their users to create an account and assign them different roles so they can operate on the website.